THE guide to Amazon Fire Kids Tablets

 When possible I use Amazon affiliate links.
 As a member of the Amazon Associate program, I earn a small commission when you use these links.
 I link these items because they are relevant or items I personally vouch for; I appreciate you using these links to support me when buying items you would otherwise buy or consider buying.

-Part 1: Which Kindle Fire should you get?
+Part 1: Which Fire tablet should you get?

 This is the newest version of the Fire 8.
 It is still an 8″ screen so good for younger users.
 It has a Hexa-Core processor, 2GB RAM, 13 hour battery life, and 32GB and 64 GB capacity options.
 It has better graphics than the original 8 or new 7.
-This model is brand new and likely will not go on sale.
-Right now it is $150 or $180 depending on size.
-If you see it on sale, that’s pretty unusual for new product so act quickly.
+This model also regularly goes on sale for 50% off.
+Wait for Prime Day, Amazon Deal Days, or Black Friday.

 This is exactly the same as the New Fire HD 8 except it is meant for kids ages 6+.
 The case is harder and less “cushy” and the automatically curated content is intended for older kids.
-I believe (but am not 100% sure) that the curated content automatically changes when a child is in the older age group, and you don’t have to have a Pro tablet to access that content.
+You can also change the display/interface on these devices in the menu- it is NOT proprietary to the “pro” model.
 This means the only real difference is the case- think of a phone case versus a soft cushy case.

 This is the largest of these tablets at 10″ from corner to corner of the screen.
 It has an Octo-Core processor, 3GB ram, 12 hour battery life, 1080p graphics, and 32GB capacity.
 If you have an older child who can handle a device the size of a large book, and who will use this for several years and need the good processing and graphics, this is a good fit for you.
 This would be unwieldy for children younger than 5.
 It is also the most expensive and retails for $200, but is regularly on sale for 40% off.
 Do not buy this for full price if you can avoid it; it is regularly on sale if you wait for Prime day or Black Friday.
 Any price of $120 or below is a good deal